 Glitch art is pretty technical – you’re screwing with digital systems in ways that are much more likely to break them completely than result in some pleasing artefacts.
 But you could translate the interruption into other mediums.
 Any level of jitter in the “background” of the medium might be a way:

-- underpainting in ways that will show through
+- underpainting in ways that will show through, whether texture or colour.

 - tape garbles